-If Geriant Thomas’s inspirational riding in 2018 Tour de France inspired your youngster to get out on their bike (not to mention Egan Bernal being the youngest person to win the Tour last year!), a child size Tour de France yellow jersey (Maillot Jaune) could help spur them on even more.
+If Geriant Thomas’s inspirational riding in the 2018 Tour de France inspired your youngster to get out on their bike (not to mention Egan Bernal being the youngest person to win the Tour last year!), a child-size Tour de France yellow jersey (Maillot Jaune) could help spur them on even more.
 The 2020 kids size yellow jerseys have just come into the shops and we expect them to sell fast!
 Most years they sell out of every size (I know because I’ve helped a very hassled dad try to find the last one in existence for a Christmas present – he ended up shipping it from France!)

 As with most things this year, due to the Coronavirus pandemic, there was some doubt as to whether the Tour would take place.
 However, at the time of writing, it is set to commence on 29th August 2020.
 Postponed, not out!

 AFFILIATE DISCLOSURE: When you buy through links on our page we may get a small commission if the retailer has an affiliate scheme.
 You can find out how this works in our affiliate policy.
 Thanks for supporting us in this way!

 2020 Kids Yellow Jersey

 If you want to inspire your young cyclist, then there’s no better way than kitting them out with a replica of the iconic yellow jersey.
 Now available through BikeInn, the Le Coq Sportif is ideal for cycling as it is both breathable and quick drying.
 It has a full length zip and is made to the same high standard as previous years (just quicker!).
 Available in sizes as per age: 6 (s), 8 (M), 10 (L), 12 (XL) and 14 (XXL) years.

 Can I get a kids size King of the Mountains jersey?